"Beer built this city, but there is so much more to Milwaukee." (-Jewel, "The Milwaukee Song").

 Orientation is easy in the water-bounded cities of the Great Lakes.
 For Milwaukee, just look up (North Side), down (South Side), or to the left (West Side).
 Oh, wait—there’s also Downtown, a narrow strip between the Milwaukee River and Lake Michigan, and the East Side, anything north of Downtown, east of I-43, and south of, say, E. Capitol Drive.
 Phew!
 It’s time to flesh some of these areas out.

 East Side: The East Side winds north along the river through districts called Brady Street (a.k.a., “Little Italy”), Brewer’s Hill, Murray Hill, Riverwest, and Upper East Side.
-The closer-in areas are generally safer and more expensive, further out being both studenty (due to UMW’s presence) and a bit rough.
-Despite its reputation for garage break-ins, Riverwest is the pick for hip, grungy folks: heaps of Polish flats in this neighborhood make it the cheap option (you’ll frequently see 1BRs for under $500/month and 2BRs for around $700/month).
+The closer-in areas are generally more expensive, further out being both studenty (due to UMW’s presence).
+Riverwest is the pick for hip, grungy folks: heaps of Polish flats in this neighborhood make it the inexpensive option (you’ll frequently see 1BRs for under $500/month and 2BRs for around $700/month).
 Lakefront studios around Brady Street run for $875/month; 1BRs for $1125/month.